ambrish-kd/Dream-Designs/README.md

 # Dream Designs - Your Personality, Our Expertise

-A landing page that is pleasing and minimal for a architecture and interior design company named "Dream Designs" with the tagline "Your Personality, Our Expertise".
+A landing page that is pleasing and minimal for an architecture and interior design company named "Dream Designs" with the tagline "Your Personality, Our Expertise".

 ## Features